SegRet: An Efficient Design for Semantic Segmentation with Retentive Network

-Moreover, due to the high resolution of visual images resulting in a large number of tokens, computational costs become prohibitively complex.
-To address this issue, Vision RetNet proposes a method of decomposing computations along both axes of the image.
-Specifically, attention mechanisms and distance matrices are computed separately in the horizontal and vertical directions to reduce computational complexity.
-The computational process is outlined as follows:
+Moreover, the high resolution typical of visual images generates an extensive number of tokens, significantly increasing computational complexity.
+To effectively mitigate this issue, Vision RetNet introduces a computational strategy that decomposes processing along both horizontal and vertical image axes.
+Specifically, it calculates attention mechanisms and distance matrices independently in these two directions, thereby considerably reducing computational overhead.
+The detailed computational procedure is described as follows:

+where $B$ denotes the batch size, $H$ and $W$ indicate the number of non-overlapping patches along the height and width of the input image, respectively, $C$ is the feature dimensionality of each token, and $L = H \times W$ corresponds to the total number of visual tokens obtained by partitioning the image and flattening the patches into one-dimensional embeddings.

-The proposed SegRet model consists of Vision RetNet, which combines the output features of RMT blocks after each downsampling step into hierarchical feature matrices and feeds them into the decoder for further processing.
+As shown in Fig \ref{fig_overall}, the proposed SegRet model consists of Vision RetNet, which combines the output features of Vision RetNet blocks after each downsampling step into hierarchical feature matrices and feeds them into the decoder for further processing.